RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Game collections

 ES-DE provides two types of collections, **Automatic collections** and **Custom collections**, the latter being defined by the user.
-Collections are as the name implies only collections of games already present in your actual game systems, so they're basically grouping your games together into convenient views.
-As such the use of collections is entirely optional, but it is a very nice feature and it's worth some effort to setup.
+Collections are as the name implies only collections of games already present in your actual game systems, so they're basically grouping of games into convenient views.
+As such the use of collections is entirely optional, but especially the custom collection support is a very nice feature which is worth some effort to setup.

 The numerous collection settings available are covered [here](USERGUIDE-DEV.md#game-collection-settings).

 ### Automatic collections

 The automatic collections are named **All games**, **Favorites** and **Last played**.
-The 'All games' collection simply groups all your game systems into one big list, 'Favorites' combines all your games marked as favorites from all your game systems, and 'Last played' is a list of the 50 last games you have launched.
+The _All games_ collection simply groups all your game systems into one big list, _Favorites_ combines all your games marked as favorites from all your game systems, and _Last played_ is a list of the 50 last games you have launched.

 These automatic collections can be individually enabled or disabled by going to the main menu, selecting **Game collection settings** and then **Automatic game collections**.